webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

 > Tip: Use that hashed password when using "nyx" a terminal tool for tor; a command & control monitor/station.
 Not the hash, the password used to make the hash.
 The hash is just for this configuration file.

-## This section is the torrc file that must be placed in /ect/tor/torrc
+## This section is just a copy of the torrc file that must be placed in /ect/tor/torrc

 ### It is also a good idea to rename the default torrc with the suffix .bak to keep as your backup configuration file instead of overwriting it